OData/v3ProtocolDocument/OData.markdown

 Would return the first five Products, starting with the 2nd Product in the Products EntitySet.

-If no `$order` query option is specified in the request, the server MUST impose a stable ordering across requests that include `$skip`.
+If no `$orderby` query option is specified in the request, the server MUST impose a stable ordering across requests that include `$skip`.

 #### 7.2.3.6.
 The `$inlinecount` System Query Option ####